adelphi-ed-tech/au-courses/courses/intro-to-programming_python.md

 TIP: _Thinking in Python_

 ### Live labs

-In addition to the required weekly assignments, there will be several "live" labs schedule during office hours on Wednesdays (4:30-5:30).
+In addition to the required weekly assignments, there will be several "live" labs on Wednesdays (either at 4:30-5:30 or 6:30-7:30).
+Lab times and meeting links will be posted on Moodle.
 These live **sessions are optional**,  but will offer additional help and hands-on demonstration of course concepts.
-Recordings of these sessions will be posted on the course website.
 If the health situation allows it, some of these later sessions may be shifted to flex (oline/in-person) sessions held at the Manhattan Center.

 The tentative schedule for live sessions:

-- 9/16: quiz 1 review
+- 9/16: quiz 1 review*
-- 9/30: setting up "picroft"
+- 9/30: setting up "picroft"*
-- 10/14: quiz 2 review
+- 10/14: quiz 2 review*
-- 10/28: mycroft programming
+- 10/28: mycroft programming*
-- 11/18: quiz 3 review
+- 11/18: quiz 3 review*
-- 12/9: final project work session
+- 12/9: final project work session*

 Assignments and Grading